cse210-fa24-group13/codesnip/admin/cipipeline/cicd.md

 ### Code Analysis & Style Workflow:

-- **ESLint**: Analysis is set up in the GitHub workflow and is automatically triggered on Pull Request creation.
+- **ESLint**: ESLint is set up to analyze code for potential errors and is automatically triggered on creating a Pull Request.
 - **CodeClimate**: We are in process of setting up CodeClimate which is the code quality tool.

 ### Unit Testing Workflow